Anyway, one of our topics of discussion was zip-lock bags. Just press and seal, so they say.

 But the trouble doesn’t end there – when it’s time to seal up the bag, good luck getting the male part into the female part—hey, they use that term in plumbing, so why not here.
 Then, if you’ve managed that, you need to squeeze it shut.

 Yes, there is a way around this.
 Empty the contents into the some other bag or container.
-However, why do people who are already struggling to get through their day, have to do one more task.
-All that is needed is to add more plastic between the zip and the top of the bag, and make the zipper a little easier to use.
+However, why do people who are already struggling to get through their day, have to do one more task?
+Just add more plastic between the zip and the top of the bag, and make the zipper a little easier to use.

 Manufacturers, take note!
 Please.